EU finance chief warns Britain: no equivalence with wide divergence | Business

-Bank of England Governor Andrew Bailey urged the EU on Wednesday not to pick a fight with Britain over its huge financial services industry after Brexit, and said the bloc was demanding more of London than of other trade partners.
+Britain's new trade deal with the bloc, which took effect on Jan.
+1, does not cover financial services.
+The City of London is likely to get only limited "equivalence-based" access to the EU financial market for the foreseeable future.
+Bank of England Governor Andrew Bailey urged the bloc on Wednesday not to pick a post-Brexit fight with Britain over its huge financial services industry, and said the EU was demanding more of London than of other trade partners.

+"While the issue of equivalence is an area which we will discuss with the United Kingdom progressively, taking into account the UK's regulatory intentions on a case by case basis, there cannot be equivalence and wide divergence," EU Financial Services Commissioner Mairead McGuinness told an online event.
+Both sides have committed to agreeing a memorandum that will govern their future financial sector relations by the end of March and McGuinness said on Thursday that the draft is very similar to what the EU has in place with the United States.

+However she said it would not simply be the case that a basket of equivalents would be grated immediately once those structures are in place, but rather that they would likely be considered on a case by case basis.
+"It goes back to the logic of Brexit, which as I understood it was to diverge and to be independent and sovereign.
+When it comes to financial co-operation, we need to understand what that means in terms of UK regulations," she said, adding that both sides nevertheless had "a duty to make this work."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)